 Alex Jensen, PhD (2018-2023), "Top-down effects and resource selection by coyotes in South Carolina."
 Currently a Post-doctoral Research Associate with the North Carolina Museum of Natural Sciences and NC State University.

 Keifer Titus, PhD (2018-2023), "An integrative approach to modelling human-wildlife coexistence landscapes in the Northern Great Plains."
-Currently a Post-doctoral Research Associate in Dr. Rob Baldwin's lab at Clemson University.
+Currently a Post-doctoral Research Associate at Oregon State University.

 Elizabeth Saldo, MS (2019-2022), "Effects of wild pigs and supplemental feeding on wildlife in the piedmont region of South Carolina."
 Currently a research associate with University of Texas Rio Grande Valley.